imikiani/kubernetes/README.md

 The tasks in this role is responsible for installing [helm](https://helm.sh/) and deploying the chart to the cluster.
 After that, an url is printed out through which we can access the web application.

+For example an application url is: `http://172.16.16.101:32119` The port in application url may be differ from here, based on the randomly port assigned to the NodePort service.